Clemson-Capstone/s25-nvidia/README.md

 If you want to build the frontend for production, you can run `make frontend-build` to build the frontend.
 This will create a `dist` folder in the `frontend` directory with the built files.
 You can then run `make frontend-start` to start the frontend in production mode.
 This will start the server on port 3000 and will serve the files from the `dist` folder.

 ## Repository Structure

+#### `foundational-rag`
+Contains the code for NVIDIA's foundational RAG.

 #### `frontend`
 Contains the frontend code for the VTA.
 This is a NextJS 15 app, using TailwindCSS.

-#### `foundational-rag`
-Contains the code for NVIDIA's foundational RAG.

-#### `clemson-canvas-grab`
+#### `s25-clemson-canvas-grab`
-Taken from the Fall 2024 capstone project, this folder is a fork of [canvas-grab](https://github.com/skyzh/canvas_grab) that has been modified to grab canvas data for clemson students by the Fall 2024 capstone team
+Taken from the Fall 2024 capstone project, this folder is a fork of [canvas-grab](https://github.com/skyzh/canvas_grab) that has been modified to grab canvas data for Clemson students by the Fall 2024 capstone team

+#### 'ta_nemo_guardrails'
+Taken from the Fall 2024 capstone project, this folder contains the NeMo guard rails for the VTA